CT Sea Grant Arts Awards 2017 Arts Support to New London Artists Diane Barceló and Ashby Carlisle

 CT Sea Grant Awards 2016 Arts Support to New Haven Artist, Anastasiia Palamarchuk

-Connecticut Sea Grant announced today the winner of its 2016 Arts Support Awards Program.
-This annual $1000 competitive award, selected by an external panel of art experts, is awarded to an artist whose work supports Sea Grant’s mission of ocean and coastal awareness.
-Anastasiia Palamarchuk, a graduate student in Yale University’s Fine Arts program, is this year’s recipient.
+Anastasiia Palamarchuk, a graduate student in Yale University’s Fine Arts program, was the winner of the 2016 Arts Support Awards grant.
+The annual $1000 competitive award, selected by an external panel of art experts, is awarded to an artist whose work supports Sea Grant’s mission of ocean and coastal awareness.

-Palamarchuk’s project will be researching and creating a video to tell the amazing story of Madeline Blair, a Connecticut native who stowed away on the Battleship Arizona in 1924 in order to travel to Los Angeles.
-The project builds upon her graduate project with Rebecca Sittler, a professor at California State University Long Beach, “Seafaring Women.”
-The goal is to shed light on women’s role in seafaring history, particularly where women have gone to sea as pirates, stowaways, explorers, or disguised as sailors.
+For her project, Palamarchuk researched and created a video to tell the amazing story of Madeline Blair, a Connecticut native who stowed away on the Battleship Arizona in 1924 in order to travel to Los Angeles.
+The project built upon her graduate project with Rebecca Sittler, a professor at California State University Long Beach, “Seafaring Women.”
+The goal was to shed light on women’s role in seafaring history, particularly where women have gone to sea as pirates, stowaways, explorers, or disguised as sailors.
 The gallery below shows some of the work Palamarchuk created for her project.

 CT Sea Grant Awards 2015 Arts Support to New York Artist, Tyler McPhee